NextCenturyCorporation/itm-evaluation-client/README.md

  Run `itm_minimal_runner.py` in the root directory:

 ```
-usage: itm_minimal_runner.py [-h] --name adm_name [--profile adm_profile] --session session_type [--count scenario_count]
+usage: itm_minimal_runner.py [-h] --name adm_name --session session_type [--profile adm_profile] [--count scenario_count]
-                             [--training] [--scenario scenario_id]
+                             [--training training_mode] [--scenario scenario_id]

 Runs ADM simulator.

 options:
   -h, --help               Show this help message and exit
   --name adm_name          Specify the ADM name
-  --profile adm_profile   Specify the ADM profile in terms of its alignment strategy
   --session session_type   Specify session type.
 Session type must be `test`, `eval`, `adept`, or `soartech`.
+  --profile adm_profile    Specify the ADM profile in terms of its alignment strategy
   --count scenario_count   Run the specified number of scenarios.
 Otherwise, will run scenarios in accordance with server defaults.
 Not
                            supported in `eval` sessions.
-  --training              Put the server in training mode in which it returns the KDMA association for each action choice.
-Not supported
+  --training training_mode Put the server in either `full` or `solo` training mode in which it returns the KDMA association for each
-                          in `eval` or `test` sessions.
+                           action choice. `full` training mode also allows calls for session alignment.
+Not supported in `eval` or `test` sessions.
   --scenario scenario_id   Specify a scenario_id to run.
 Incompatible with count parameter and `eval` sessions.
 ```

 ### Running the Human input simulator